An Optimal Algorithm for Finding Champions in Tournament Graphs: Optimal deterministic algorithm

 A similar, slightly less efficient, implementation employs a linked list $A$ to store the alive vertices.
 In this implementation, the removal of an element from the list is trivial, and $p_1$ and $p_2$ are pointers that always advance in the list.
 When $p_2$ reaches the end of the list, we advance $p_1$ by one position in the list and we set $p_2$ to point to the element just after $p_1$.
 This implementation allows us to process the vertices according to the input order (as we never swap elements), which may be desirable in practice if we can somehow predict the strongest of the vertices and sort them according.

-As each step of the exponential search ignores the arc lookups of the previous steps, certain arcs may be unfolded more than once.
-Therefore, to reduce the number of arc lookups preserving the time complexity at the cost of using $\O(\ell n)$ space instead of $\O(n)$, an hash table can be employed to store the results of all arc lookups across the exponential search steps so to avoid unnecessary unfolds.
-In detail, each time Algorithm~\ref{bf:alg:pseudocode} wants to unfold an arc, it checks the hash table first and, only if this is a new arc, the algorithm unfolds the arc and stores the result in the hash table for the next exponential search steps.
+As each step of the exponential search ignores the arc lookups of the previous steps, i.e., certain arcs may be considered more than once.
+Therefore, to reduce the number of arc lookups preserving the time complexity at the cost of using $\Theta(\ell n)$ space instead of $O(n)$, an hash table can be employed to store the results of all arc lookups across the exponential search steps so to avoid unnecessary repeated computations.
+In detail, each time Algorithm~\ref{bf:alg:pseudocode} wants the result of a match, it checks the hash table first and, only if this is a new arc lookup, the algorithm compute the result of the match and stores the result in the hash table for the next exponential search steps.